axesup/combate/Testing.md

 * Start the [dev environment](https://github.com/codecombat/codecombat/wiki/Dev-Setup:-General-Information#running-the-environment)
 * Navigate to [[http://localhost:3000/test]]

-## Run smoke tests (on dev server)

-* Make sure to start your dev environment first, and that it includes the database dump.
-* Run `npm run smoke-local`

 ## TravisCI

 The CodeCombat GitHub account is hooked up to TravisCI, which runs all server and client side tests for each commit and pull request.
 You can see results of tests [here](https://travis-ci.org/codecombat/codecombat).